JAlcocerT/JAlcocerT/content/blog/py-stonks.md

 So have separated the logic for:

-1. Data adquisition from yfinance (gathering)
+1. Data adquisition from yfinance: `./data-gathering`
-2. The data processing to cleanup etc
+2. The data processing to cleanup etc `./data-processing`
 3. The data storage: *that it could have been csv or google sheets...but as im planning to move closer to PB, I started directly with .sqlite*

+#### Data Storage in sqlite

 ```sh
 #sudo apt install sqlite3